 To add a task to the master list, click the task input bar, type your task name and press the enter/return key on your keyboard.

-Marvin will then create the task in the right-most selected category or project (recall: selected categories/projects are turquoise).
-You can double check where a task is being created by looking at the breadcrumbs or the turquoise button that appears at the right of the task input (unless you are adding the task to Unassigned).
+Marvin will create the task in the right-most selected category or project (recall: selected categories/projects have a colored background).
+You can double check where a task is being created by looking at the breadcrumbs or the turquoise button that appears at the right of the task input (unless you are adding the task to the Inbox).
 In order to deselect a project or subcategory, click its parent, either in a column or in the breadcrumbs.

 There are a few neat things in Marvin that are not immediately obvious.
 Here is a list of those hidden features.